 There is more than one way to lose body fat, and I mean fat, not weight; diets, gym, walking, running… But today, we’ll focus on one type of training, particularly the interval training applied on running.
 There’re two ways to do cardio with running: HIIT (or high-intensity interval training), regular aerobic (start running and don’t stop) and also, my favorite the regular interval training.
-I like the regular interval training because of ability to hold the same and higher intensity for the longer time them other two with less effort.
+I like the regular interval training because of the ability to hold the same and higher intensity for a long time than other two with less effort.

 There are a few reasons why you should do intervals instead of a steady running (or any non-cardio for fat burning).
 I can’t describe all of them, but let’s just mention some of the benefits:

 - Intervals increase the release of fat from the fat cells;